Associate Professor of Psychiatry, Harvard Medical School

 MPH, Harvard School of Public Health, 2007

 Dr. Park is a clinical health psychologist and health services researcher who focuses on understanding and improving health-related behaviors, especially smoking cessation among vulnerable medical populations.
-Her research interests extend across physician and patient behavior change, telephone-delivered interventions, and the role of culture on cancer preventative behaviors and beliefs.
-For her translational research in cancer prevention counseling, Dr. Park has designed and evaluated motivational interviewing interventions and is certified as a trainer in this technique.
-She is experienced in qualitative research development and uses qualitative research to inform quantitative survey design.
+Her research interests extend across physician and patient behavior change, the role of culture on cancer preventive behaviors and resiliency among cancer patients and providers.
+For her translational research in cancer prevention counseling, Dr. Park has designed and evaluated motivational interviewing interventions.

-Dr. Park’s clinical work focuses on oncology patients.
-In addition to MIHP roles, she is a founding member of the MGH behavioral medicine program and serves as Chief of Behavioral Health Research, Benson-Henry Institute for Mind Body Medicine.
+Dr. Park’s clinical work focuses on short-term behavioral treatment for oncology patients and survivors.
+In addition to her MIHP roles, she is a founding member of the MGH behavioral medicine program, serves as Director of Behavioral Health Research for the MGH Benson-Henry Institute for Mind Body Medicine as well as Director of Behavioral Sciences Research at the MGH Tobacco Research and Treatment Center Dr. Park also has several leadership roles within the Dana-Farber Harvard Cancer Center.